buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 - Three buttons are used for navigation; Up, Select, Down.
 Long press Select to go Back.
 - Holding the Down key on home screen accesses the extra digital channels A and B.
 - Holding the Select key on home screen accesses the trims.
-- Holding the Select key when swithing on opens the boot menu (for stick recalibration, format eeprom, etc.)
+- Holding the Select key when swithing on opens the startup menu (for stick recalibration, format eeprom, etc.)

 <p align="center">
 <img src="img2.png" width="808" height="976"/>